earthlab/earthlab.github.io/_posts/courses/earth-analytics/week05/in-class/2017-02-15-spatial02-extract-raster-values.md

                     fun=mean, # extract the MEAN value from each plot sp=TRUE, # create spatial object
                     stringsAsFactors=FALSE)
+## Error in UseMethod("extract_"): no applicable method for 'extract_' applied to an object of class "c('RasterLayer', 'Raster', 'BasicRaster')"
 ```

 #### Explore The Data Distribution